lambdasync/lambdasync/README.md

 };
 ```

-The handler function should always be in the `./index.js` file and export a CommonJS module called `handler` like in the example, anything else you are free to change.
+The handler function should always be in the `./index.js` file and export a CommonJS module called `handler` like in the example.

+The callback should always return an object with `{statusCode, headers, body}` like above.

 More information on how to write a Lambda handler function can be found in [the official docs](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html).

 ### Tutorial
 A basic REST API handler function can be found in [this tutorial](http://fredrik.anderzon.se/2016/11/25/create-a-rest-api-on-aws-lambda-using-lambdasync/), with [example code here](https://github.com/fanderzon/lambdasync-example).

+## Express apps
+If you are more familiar with writing express.js applications, and want to use that knowledge when writing lambda apps you can create your project with:

+`lambdasync new project-name --express`

+This will scaffold a project bootstrapped with [aws-serverless-express](https://github.com/awslabs/aws-serverless-express), that lets you use most express goodness on Lambda.

 ## Deploy